-The shift in vegetation composition observed over 10 years at the marl prairie portion M1 and M3 transects resulted also in changes in species richness and plant biomass.
+The shift in vegetation composition observed over 10 years at the marl prairie portion M1 and M3 transects resulted in changes in species richness and plant biomass.
 Mean species richness increased significantly (Pairwise t-test) on M1 and the eastern portion of M3W, where a drying trend was observed over 13 years.
-In contrast, on the western portion of M3E, species richness was significantly lower during the E4 than during any previous sampling years (Figure 17).
+In contrast, on the western portion of M3E, species richness was significantly lower during the E4 than during any previous sampling years (Figure 22).
+On M4, species richness was almost the same over the decade (2007-2017), except in M4E\2 portion of the transect (east of main park road), where the sites were much wetter in recent years.
+At the

-Figure 17: Plant species richness (species/plot) at the sites in marl prairie portion of the transects M1, M2E and M3.
-The Transect M3 extends within the marl prairies both sides (M3E and M3W) of Shark River Slough.
+Figure 22: Plant species richness (species/plot) at the sites in marl prairie portion of the transects M1, M2E and M3.
+Transect M3 extends within the marl prairies both sides (M3E and M3W) of Shark River Slough.
+Different letters represent significant (pairwise t-test; p < 0.05) difference in species richness between sampling period on individual transects or sections of a transect.